 Building a confident, employed community

 Community Jobs Training provides one-on-one job training opportunities to participants of local job-training programs.
-By partnering with various social justice organizations in the region, we’re able to ensure that job-training opportunities are accessible to all.
+Through various partnerships, we’re able to ensure that job-training opportunities are accessible to all.
 Trainees that participate in Community Jobs Training gain important skills and connections that follow them after their program completion.

 We work with trainees from all walks of life: retirees, single parents re-entering the workforce, youth entering the workforce for the first time, students earning service learning credit, international (ESL) students, adults with disabilities, people recovering from injuries, soldiers transitioning from active duty, people transitioning from incarceration and more.
 These people are our neighbors, our community members, and our friends.
 We may help them obtain the skills they need, but it is their character and determination that drives their success.